-Concert choir is a non-auditioned group open to 8th through 12th grade students.
+CONCERT CHOIRGRADE 8-12LENGTH 36 WEEKS1 CREDITConcert choir is a non-auditioned group open to 8th through 12th grade students.
 This group will focus on developing healthy and mature vocal technique in the context of various styles of choral music.
 In addition, students in this class will develop an understanding of music fundamentals including music terminology, classical composers, and music literacy.
 Additional work will include written tests, performance-based tests, and required evening performances.
 Depending on the year, the group may be split into separate mens and womens ensembles.
-Only students in grade 9 and above will take this course for high school credit.